When purchasing or upgrading a dust collector the dust collector accessories, hoses and connections will help ensure maximum efficiency of the system.

 Why is this important?

-Well, by connecting the steel wire at both ends of the machines a negative charge can be released back into the machines.
-Be sure to follow your dust collection manual on how to properly achieve a ground.
+By connecting the steel wire at both ends of the machines, a negative charge can be released back into the machines.
+Please follow your dust collection manual on how to get adequately ground.

 Blade Guard Dust Collector Accessory